Utopian-Contributors/sustainable-browser-docs/docs/browser-extension/installation.md

 This guide will help you install the extension in Chrome and learn about what it does.

-## What is the Sustainable Browser Extension?
+## What is the [Sustainable Browser](https://chromewebstore.google.com/detail/sustainable-browser/cdpbgdconlejjfnpifkpalpcfohmiolf) Extension?

-The Sustainable Browser Extension is a tool that redirects requests from esm.sh CDN to locally bundled JavaScript dependencies.
+The [Sustainable Browser](https://chromewebstore.google.com/detail/sustainable-browser/cdpbgdconlejjfnpifkpalpcfohmiolf) Extension is a tool that redirects requests from esm.sh CDN to locally bundled JavaScript dependencies.
 This approach:

-- 🌱 Reduces bandwidth usage by serving dependencies locally
+- 🌱 Reduces bandwidth usage through serving dependencies locally
 - 🚀 Improves page load times for frequently used libraries
 - 📦 Uses pre-bundled dependencies (no dynamic caching)